orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-06-using-pre-built-docker-images-with-laravel-vapor-to-reduce-deployment-time.md

 COPY . /var/task
 ```

-On this post I will show how to use pre-built Docker images with Laravel Vapor and use it as base image for your application's deployments.
+In this post, I will show how to use pre-built Docker image with Laravel Vapor and use it as base images for your application's deployments.

 We'll cover the following steps: